 ETSI

-The Exoplanet Transmission Spectroscopy Imager (ETSI) instrument is designed for taking transmission spectra of transiting exoplanets, but it has also been used to observe supernovae, nebulae, galaxies, and the occultation of Titan.
-It was designed, prototyped, built, and operated by lab faculty, staff, graduate students, and undergraduate students.
-It has operated on McDonald Observatory's 82" Otto Struve telescope for over 100 nights 2022-2024, and we have continuously improved its design and construction.
+The Exoplanet Transmission Spectroscopy Imager (ETSI) instrument is designed for taking transmission spectra of transiting exoplanets, but it has also been used to observe supernovae, nebulae, galaxies, and the occultations of Titan and Uranus.
+Since its commissioning in 2022, ETSI has operated on McDonald Observatory's 82" Otto Struve telescope for hundreds of nights by many different people in the astronomy community.

 ETSI amalgamates a low resolution slitless prism spectrometer with custom multiband filters to simultaneously image 15 spectral bandpasses between 430 nm and 975 nm with an average spectral resolution of R = λ/∆λ ≈ 20.
 This enables a new technique called common-path multi-band imaging (CMI), which is used to observe transmission spectra of exoplanets transiting bright (V<14th mag.) stars.
 ETSI is capable of near photon-limited observations, with a systematic noise floor on par with the Hubble Space Telescope and below the atmospheric amplitude scintillation noise limit.
 ETSI requires only moderate telescope apertures (~2 m) and is capable of characterizing the atmospheres of dozens of exoplanets and other objects per year, enabling selection of the most interesting targets for further follow up with other ground and space-based observatories.